1st Security Force Assistance Brigade

 The 1st Security Force Assistance Brigade (1st SFAB) is a security force assistance brigade of the United States Army.
-It is based at Kelley Hill in Fort Benning, Georgia and is under the command of Colonel Christopher S. Landers and Command Sergeant Major Jerry Dodson.
+It is based at Kelley Hill in Fort Benning, Georgia and is under the command of Colonel Keith Benedict and Command Sergeant Major Pedro Chavez.
 On February 8, 2018, the 1st SFAB held its official activation ceremony at the National Infantry Museum at Fort Benning.

 Organization

 SFAB’s mission is to support, assist, advise and liaise with conventional armed forces of partner nations.
 Operationally, an 800-Soldier SFAB would free up a 4500-Soldier brigade combat team from a train, advise, assist mission.

 On 23 June 2016, General Mark A. Milley revealed plans for train/advise/assist brigades, consisting of seasoned Commissioned Officers, Warrant Officers and Non-commissioned Officers with a full chain of command, but no junior soldiers.
 The SFABs were to consist of 800 senior officers and NCOs, as a cadre to reform a full brigade combat team in a matter of months.
 In May 2017, initial SFAB staffing was underway.
 The volunteer Officers, Warrant Officers and non-commissioned officers have previous experience in the same positions.
 Commanders and leaders have previously led at the same echelon.
 The remaining personnel, all NCOs, are being recruited from across the Army.
 Promotable E-4s (Specialists and Corporals) who volunteer for the SFAB are automatically promoted to Sergeant upon completion of the Combat Advisor Training Course at the Military Advisor Training Academy on Kelley Hill.
 In the event of a national emergency, SFABs could be augmented with new Soldiers from basic training and advanced individual training to form a full brigade combat team.

 On 16 October 2017, BG Brian Mennes of Force Management in the Army's G3/5/7 announced accelerated deployment of the first two SFABs.
 This was approved in early July 2017, by the Secretary of Defense and the Chief of Staff of the Army.
 These two SFABs would be trained in languages, how to work with interpreters, and equipped with the latest equipment including secure, but unclassified, communications and weapons to support coalition partners, as well as unmanned aircraft systems (UASs).
 An SFAB could provide up to 61 teams (possibly with additional soldiers for force protection).

 A team of twelve advisors includes combat arms experts, a medic, and personnel specializing in military intelligence, logistics, maintenance, communications, and air support.